kuzzleio/kuzzle-device-manager/doc/1/controllers/device/unlink/index.md

 ---
 code: true
 type: page
-title: attachTenant
+title: unlink
-description: Attach a device to a tenant index
+description: Unlinks a device from an asset
 ---

-# attachTenant
+# unlink

-Attach a device to a tenant.
+Unlinks a device from its asset.

-The device document will be duplicated inside the tenant `devices` collection.

 ---